Thinkmill/emery/docs/pages/docs/origin-story.md

 Not only is the error message difficult to understand, especially for those new to TypeScript, it's misleading!
 Simply because of the union's declaration order the final line implies that providing `'aria-labelledby'` will rectify the problem, while `'aria-label'` would also be appropriate.

-If the consumer, for some reason, provides both label props the message becomes more cryptic:
+If the consumer, for some reason, provides both label props the message becomes more cryptic.
+Nobody deserves this in their day:

 ```tsx
 const ExampleCombination = () => {